YuyangLi99/RDFDDL/Oven_cake/README.md

 ## Output

 The reasoning process generates two Turtle (`.ttl`) files.
-Based on the test configuration in `IsNextBuiltinTest.java`, these files will be saved to the `D:\TTL2\` directory.
+Based on the test configuration in `IsNextBuiltinTest.java`, these files will be saved to `target/ttl/`.

 -   **`knowledgeGraphWithSHACL_oven_safe.ttl`**
     This is the initial knowledge graph *before* post-processing.
 It contains: